asaid03/churn-prediction/README.md

 ### **2.notebook**
-Used for tuning and experimenting on developed models before integrating into the GUI.
+Used for tuning and experimenting on developed models before integrating them into the GUI.

 ### **3.models**
-This folder contain my implemented ML models from scratch.
+This folder contains my implemented ML models from scratch.

 ---